What is Phishing?

 Whaling is a sub-type of Spear Phishing and is typically even more targeted.
 The difference is that Whaling is targeted to specific individuals such as business executives, celebrities, and high-net-worth individuals.
 The account credentials of these high-value targets typically provide a gateway to more information and potentially money.

 Smishing is a type of phishing attack deployed via SMS message.
 This type of phishing attack gets more visibility because of the notification the individual receives and because more people are likely to read a text message than an email.
 With the rising popularity of SMS messaging between consumers and businesses, Smishing has been increasingly popular.
 There was also an increase in this type of phishing during the 2020 presidential election.

 Vishing is a type of attack carried out via phone call.
 The attackers call the victim, usually with a pre-recorded message or a script.
 In a recent Twitter breach, a group of hackers pretending to be “IT Staff” were able to convince Twitter employees to hand over credentials all through phone conversations.

 How to avoid attacks on your organization

 Organizations cannot assume users are knowledgeable and capable of detecting these malicious phishing attempts — especially as phishing attacks continue to get more sophisticated.
-Users should be regularly trained on the types of attacks they could be acceptable to and taught how to detect, avoid and report the attacks.
+Users should be regularly trained on the types of attacks they could be susceptible to and taught how to detect, avoid and report the attacks.
 The following are two simple methods of educating employees and training them to be more vigilant.

 - Regular Security Awareness & Phishing Training